[Last updated September 10, 2025]

 *Prices correct at time of publishing.

-An indulgent self-care gift box is simple but effective in giving a caregiver ways to relax.
-This gift box comes with a snuggly blanket, a block of artisan chocolate, warm fluffy socks, shea butter hand cream, a notebook, a cute mug and spoon, and some hot cacao.
-There are also different variations with different included products, so you can tailor the gift to the caregiver’s preferences.
+An indulgent self-care gift box is an easy way to help a caregiver relax.
+This box includes a cozy blanket, artisan chocolates, fluffy socks, shea butter hand cream, a notebook, a cute mug and spoon, and hot cacao.
+This seller also offers other variations to match personal preferences.
+For overwhelmed caregivers, a care box delivers soothing stress-relief treats without any effort on their part.

 Photo of a gift box that holds cozy socks, shea butter moisturizer, a notebook, a bar of milk chocolate, a mug that reads "WARM AND COZY," a brass-colored spoon, a package that reads "HOT CACAO," and a woven blanket.